azral1962/min-book/src/lib.typ

   show heading.where(level: 6): set text(size: font-size * 1.1)
   show raw: set text(font: "Inconsolata", size: font-size) show quote.where(block: true): set pad(x: 1em)
-  show raw.where(block: true): it => pad(left: 1em)[#it]
+  show raw.where(block: true): it => pad(left: 1em, it)

   show selector.or(
     terms, enum, list, quote.where(block: true),
     table, figure, raw.where(block: true),
-  ): it => {
-    v(font-size, weak: true)
-    it
-    v(font-size, weak: true)
-  }
+  ): set block(above: font-size, below: font-size)

-  // Insert notes of a section at its end, before next heading.
+  // Insert notes of a section at its end, before next heading:
-  // TODO: Try to find a less clunsy way to do it
+  // TODO: Find a less clunsy way to handle #note

-  // Get index of all headings from body.children let new-body = body.children
+  let new-body = body.children
   let h-index = ()

-  for n in range(new-body.len()) {
+  // Get index of all headings in body.children for n in range(new-body.len()) {
     let item = new-body.at(n)

-    // Find heading index in body:
     if item.func() == heading {
       h-index.push(n)
     }
   }

-  // Insert <note> before each heading obtained for n in range(h-index.len()) {
+  // Insert anchor <note> before each heading obtained for n in range(h-index.len()) {
     new-body.insert(h-index.at(n) + n, [#metadata("Note anchor") <note>])
   }

-  // Insert a <note> at the document ending to be used by the last heading new-body.push([#metadata("Note anchor") <note>])
+  // Insert a final anchor <note> at the end of the document new-body.push([#metadata("Note anchor") <note>])

-  // Make the edited new-body into the documents body body = new-body.join()
+  // Make the edited new-body into the document body body = new-body.join()

   // Make the first note be note 1, instead of note 0. book-note-counter.update(1)

-  // Swap <note> for the notes in the anterior heading, if any. show <note>: it => {
+  // Swap the <note> for the actual notes in the current section, if any. show <note>: it => {
     context if book-notes-state.final() != (:) {
-      // Get the heading of the <note> section. let selector = selector(heading).before(here())
+      // Find the level (numbering) of current section heading: let selector = selector(heading).before(here())
       let level = counter(selector).display()

-      // Show notes only if there are any if book-notes-state.get().keys().contains(level) {
+      // Show notes only if there are any in this section if book-notes-state.get().keys().contains(level) {
         pagebreak(weak: true)

-        // Insert note where <note> stood:
+        // Insert the notes:
         for note in book-notes-state.get().at(level) {
+          par(
+            first-line-indent: 0pt,
-          par(first-line-indent: 0pt, spacing: 0.75em, hanging-indent: 1em)[
+            spacing: 0.75em,
+            hanging-indent: 1em
+          )[
+            // Link to the note marker in the text:
-            #link(label(level + "-" + str(note.at(0))))[
+            #link(label(level + "-" + str(note.at(0)) ))[
               #text(weight: "bold", [#note.at(0):])
             ]
+            // Insert <LEVEl-content> for cross-reference
             #label(level + "-" + str(note.at(0)) + "-content")
             #note.at(1)
           ]